-The Company is subject to credit risk in respect of its cash and short-term investment.
-Amounts invested in such instruments are limited by credit rating, maturity, industry group, investment type and issuer.
+Financial instruments that potentially subject the Company to credit risk consist principally of cash and its short-term investments.
 The Company is not currently exposed to any significant concentrations of credit risk from these financial instruments.
-The Company seeks to maintain safety and preservation of principal and diversification of risk, liquidity of investments sufficient to meet cash flow requirements and a competitive aftertax rate of return.
+The Company seeks to maintain the safety of its investments and diversify its risk, while maintaining sufficient liquidity of its investments to meet its cash flow requirements while receiving a competitive after-tax rate of return.